HP319193/prisme.ai/docs/docs/en/examples/create-own-integration.md

 ### Monitoring and Logs

-1. **Logs**: Access logs to monitor the app’s usage and performance.
+1. **Logs**: Access logs on the Activity tab  to monitor the app’s usage and performance.
 2. **Monitoring**: Set up monitoring to ensure the app runs smoothly and efficiently.

 ### Conclusion